heungjae/actifio/sky/oracle/install.md

 - [ ] Actifio connector must be installed on DB host(s)
 - [ ] Confirm source database is up & running
-- [ ] Make sure that corresponding SID entry is updated in /etc/oratab with Oracle Home location
+- [ ] Make sure that corresponding SID entry is updated in /etc/oratab with ORACLE_HOME location
+- [ ] Confirm listener is up & running
+- [ ] Make sure that listener.ora exist in TNSADMIN_DIR location
 - [ ] Confirm database is running in ARCHIVELOG mode
 - [ ] Confirm database is running with server parameter file (SPFILE)
 - [ ] For an Oracle RAC configuration, confirm the snapshot control file is located under shared disks